-QUIZZES AND ASSIGNMENTS
+QUIZZES AND ASSIGNMENTS: Assignments will be given through ATI and Davis Advantage.
+There will also be class quizzes, and others as assigned by the instructors.

-Assignments will be given through ATI, class quizzes, and any others assigned by the instructor.
-Assignments not completed by the assigned time will be given a grade of zero.
-Quizzes and assignments missed due to absence will result in a grade of Zero and may not be made up unless the student missed due to a covered illness, or a school-related function or event, and has instructor approval.
-Assignments are due by the assigned dates and times in Central Standard Time (CST) on the class schedule.
+- 1. Assignments are due by the assigned dates and times in Central Standard Time (CST) on the class schedule.
 Students should contact faculty prior to the due date and time if they anticipate material will be late.
 Please note that contacting faculty will not guarantee an extension for the assignment.
-Please allow enough time for the preparation and submission of each assignment prior to the scheduled due date.
-Students may be asked to scan, and upload required documents into Blackboard.
+Please allow enough time for the preparation and submission of each assignment prior to the scheduled due date. - 2.
+NO LATE WORK WILL BE GRADED.
+Please allow enough time for preparation and submission of each assignment before the due date.
+Students will be asked to scan, and upload required documents into Blackboard.
 Scanners are in several locations on campus.
-Students may also choose to use their cellphones or iPads using the notes sections (Apple App Store) or an app of their choice (I-Scan, etc.).
+Students may also choose to use their personal computers, cellphones, or iPads.
 Assignments must be uploaded in a PDF.
-A digital upload is considered a digital signature.
+A digital upload is considered a digital signature. - 3.
 Assignments must be uploaded into the correct drop box for that assignment.
-Failure to upload in the proper format/ drop box will be given a -15 points deduction on the first occurrence; any further occurrences will receive a zero.
+Failure to upload correctly will be deducted 15 points for the first occurrence additional occurrences will receive a zero. - 4.
+If an assignment is late, it must be turned in in order to pass RNSG 2460; however, it will still receive a grade of zero.